Pedestrian Accident Lawyer in NYC

 Contact A New York City Pedestrian Accident Lawyer Today, Call 646-808-3785

 When a pedestrian accident occurs, the results can be highly dangerous.
 Studies report a pedestrian is 10 times more likely to die in a crash than is a car driver or passenger.
 Manhattan is the most dangerous of the five boroughs, with four times as many pedestrian accidents.
 Of those killed in such accidents, 43 percent lived outside of Manhattan.
-Programs such as implementing more 20 mph zones and installing more than 1,500 new countdown pedestrian crossing signals are intended to increase safety for those traveling on foot throughout the city.
+Programs such as implementing more 20-mph zones and installing more than 1,500 new countdown pedestrian crossing signals are intended to increase safety for those traveling on foot throughout the city.

 A New York City pedestrian accident lawyer from The Law Office of Richard M. Kenny is ready to meet with you for a free consultation, where you can learn whether you have grounds for a personal injury claim and determine how much you could receive in an insurance settlement or jury verdict.
-We have more than five decades of combined experience, and with a track record of more than $100 million recovered for our clients, we know how to get results.
+We have more than a century of combined experience, and with a track record of more than $100 million recovered for our clients, we know how to get results.
 Let us put our skill and dedication to work for you – call or email us today!